edwinsyarief/simple-microservices-demo/README.md

 ## Setup

 The first priority would be to get the listing service up and running!
 You will need Python 3 to run the example.
 The second priority is to run the user service and the last is the public api.
-Both user service and public API requires Go to run, make sure it is already installed.
-If not you can go to `https://go.dev/dl` and download the installer.
+Both user service and public API requires `Go` to run, make sure it is already installed or you can download the `Go` installer at `https://go.dev/dl`.

 ### Run the listing service

 ### Install pip

 pip is a handy tool to install libraries/dependencies for your python programs. pip should already come installed on your system.
 Head over to https://pip.pypa.io/en/stable/installing/ for steps to install pip if it's not available.

 ### Install virtualenv

 We use virtualenv to create an isolated running environment to install dependencies and launch the web application.
 Head over to https://virtualenv.pypa.io/en/latest/installation.html for instructions to install virtualenv.

 ### Install dependencies

 Once you have pip and virtualenv set up, we can proceed to create the environment to run our web applications:

 ```bash